DJTripleRRR/Libft/README.md

 # libft
-Library of all ft functions
+Library of all ft functions which recreate all non-standard functions in C.